jasongitmail/super-sitemap/README.md

 ## Playwright Test

-It's recommended to add a Playwright test that calls your sitemap.
+It's recommended to have an e2e test, like Playwright, that calls your sitemap.

+Why?
 For pre-rendered sitemaps, you'll receive an error _at build time_ if your data param values are misconfigured.
 But for non-prerendered sitemaps, your data is loaded when the sitemap is loaded, and consequently a functional test is more important to confirm you have not misconfigured data for your param values.

-Feel free to use or adapt this example test:

 <details>
-  <summary>View PlayWright example</summary>
+  <summary>PlayWright example</summary>

 ```js
 // /src/tests/sitemap.test.js